whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

 :::tip Note

-Gene quantification is usually measured in more sophisticated units - `TMP` or `FPKM`.
+Gene quantification is usually measured in more sophisticated units - 'transcripts per million' (TPM) or 'fragments per kilobase per million'`(FPKM).
 They involve scaling by the computed value across all genes, which helps to normalise for variation in expression of other genes.
-We'll skip that here.
+We'll skip that here but you should consider it if doing a real transcriptomic study.

 :::